-- 1. Do not read your paper even if you have supplied a written version. - 2.
-Speak from notes (using cards prevents you from losing your place). - 3.
-Begin politely (thank chair, introduce yourself, greet audience, etc.). - 4.
-If possible, stand up and speak (this helps keep control of the audience). - 5.
-For lengthy presentations, you can vary where you stand (but don't walk about restlessly). - 6.
-Do not block the audience's view of the slide images. - 7.
-Make sure you can be heard. - 8.
-Don't speak too fast (about 120 words per minute is good). - 9.
-Maintain eye contact with the audience (but not just one person!). - Make sure your audience knows when it is appropriate to ask questions - during the presentation or after.
+- Do not read your paper even if you have supplied a written version. - Speak from notes (using cards prevents you from losing your place). - Begin politely (thank chair, introduce yourself, greet audience, etc.). - If possible, stand up and speak (this helps keep control of the audience).

-- 11. Repeat questions so others can hear, answer concisely, and ask the questioner whether you have addressed their question. - 12.
-Make sure handouts are clear (and that you have enough). - 13.
-End on time. - 14.
-Try to enjoy yourself!
+- For lengthy presentations, you can vary where you stand (but don't walk about restlessly). - Do not block the audience's view of the slide images. - Make sure you can be heard. - Don't speak too fast (about 120 words per minute is good). - Maintain eye contact with the audience (but not just one person!). - Make sure your audience knows when it is appropriate to ask questions-during the presentation or after. - Repeat questions so others can hear, answer concisely, and ask the questioner whether you have addressed their question. - Make sure handouts are clear (and that you have enough). - End on time. - Try to enjoy yourself!

-Presentation Software
+Presentation software

 PowerPoint and other similar presentation software allow the audience to receive the information simultaneously in two modes: visually and aurally.
 They are therefore more likely to understand and remember key points.
 There are four dangers from electronic presentations.
 First, they can result in standardized presentations that quickly become boring for more sophisticated audiences.
 Second, they can become so complex that the audience pays more attention to the media than the message.
-Three, breakdowns become more common with greater complexity.
-Four, they can stifle questions from the audience.
-Watching you fix a multimedia extravaganza bores your audience and wastes there time.
+Third, breakdowns become more common with greater complexity.
+Fourth, they can stifle questions from the audience.
+Watching you fix a multimedia extravaganza bores your audience and wastes their time.
 Remember the KIS principle: Keep It Simple.

-- 1. Don't read your slides your talk should not just be a repetition of the slides. - 2.
-Look at the audience not at your slides! - 3.
-Begin with the title of the presentation, your name and affiliation (but not your qualifications). - 4.
-Use only one form of slide transition throughout, and only use a simple transition that does not distract the audience from your main points.
+- Don't read your slides-your talk should not just be a repetition of the slides. - Look at the audience-not at your slides! - Begin with the title of the presentation, your name, and your affiliation (but not your qualifications). - Use only one form of slide transition throughout, and only use a simple transition that does not distract the audience from your main points.

-Individual PowerPoint Slides
+Individual PowerPoint slides